Janko2308/Tour-Guide/Protocol.md

 This test file checks whether a map is being created thanks to `MapQuestAPI`, asserting the returning struct `Model.Structs.TourCreation`.
 It checks also a situation once the API fails.

 ## Unique feature
-For our unique feature we have decided to implement a dark mode functionality to allow for better user experience overall. **TODO**
+For our unique feature we have decided to implement a dark mode functionality to allow for better user experience overall.
+The library used for that is called `WPFDarkTheme` and is available as an open-source software add-on on github (https://github.com/AngryCarrot789/WPFDarkTheme).

 ## Tracked time
 Overall we spent around 10h weekly since the half of March, which brings the total project tracked time to around 120 hours.